scottmsilver/home-connection-test/README.md

 ## Set-up iperf3 for authentication

 Left as exercise to reader.
+This involves generating a public.pem and private.pem and assinging usernames and passwords.

 ## Create a config file and copy over your public key file.